sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 The difference between these two lines of code is hard to notice, and we can never be sure that the name separator (`-` or `_`) is the only difference here.

-Most likely, on a project with such requirement, this pattern will appear in many places.
-One way to improve it is to create functions, that generate test IDs for each tool:
+In a project with such a requirement, this pattern will likely appear in many places.
+One way to improve it is to create functions that generate test IDs for each tool:

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->